-- To confidently differentiate high-risk from low-risk patients before imaging - To demonstrate an adequate, timely and to the point communication with other professionals dealing with acute care - · To confidently differentiate and prioritise findings with respect to their urgency after imaging - To demonstrate and create meaningful team attitude in the emergency department environment - · To be able to choose and to justify the probably best-suited particular imaging modality and protocol parameters and, if necessary, to properly put imaging techniques into a most appropriate diagnostic pathway considering advances and limitations of the different modalities, diagnostic accuracy and speed, amount of radiation exposure and ethically motivated corresponding individual risk/benefit-analysis with respect to case severity, time-to-diagnose/therapy, patient age and sex including pregnant patients To require minimal supervision from senior colleagues in the emergency radiology routine - To be integral and active part of continuous workflow optimisation with particular respect to ethical considerations, improvement of diagnostic accuracy and shortening of the time-to-diagnose/therapy - To perform actively at multi-disciplinary therapy, morbidity and mortality conferences - To require minimal supervision from senior colleagues in the emergency radiology routine - · To select the optimal imaging method in emergency radiology according to the clinical problem and justify the use of diagnostic imaging examinations and/or interventional procedures
+- To confidently differentiate high-risk from low-risk patients before imaging - To demonstrate an adequate, timely and to-the-point communication with other professionals dealing with acute care - · To confidently differentiate and prioritise findings with respect to their urgency after imaging - To demonstrate and create meaningful team attitude in the emergency department environment - To be able to choose and justify the probably best-suited particular imaging modality and protocol parameters and, if necessary, to properly put imaging techniques into the most appropriate diagnostic pathway considering advantages and limitations of the different modalities, diagnostic accuracy and speed, amount of radiation exposure for each patient.
+This includes considering the patient's age, gender and, where relevant, pregnancy status - To be an integral and active part of continuous workflow optimisation with particular respect to ethical considerations, improvement of diagnostic accuracy and shortening of the time-to-diagnose / therapy

-• To choose the best-suited method to address specific clinical questions in emergency radiology according to current guidelines • To communicate with the patient and to obtain informed consent prior to emergency radiology examinations, if possible ٠ To describe and explain the nature of potentially complex emergency radiology tests/procedures to patients (if possible) and, where necessary, clinical colleagues • To demonstrate effective and empathic communication skills in dealing with critically ill patients • To choose optimal protocols for radiographic, CT, MRI, US and CEUS examinations in emergency radiology • To create and apply protocols and standard operating procedures to reduce exposure doses for emergency radiology examinations • To supervise and teach technical staff to ensure that appropriate images are obtained for all emergency radiology methods • To judge the quality of examinations in emergency radiology and to devise strategies to maintain high quality standards • To link clinical presentations and emergency radiology findings with likely diagnosis or, at least, reasoned differential diagnoses • To construct a concise, informative emergency radiology report with, where appropriate, recommendations for further imaging tests • To confidently interpret and report CT, MRI and radiographic examinations in emergency radiology • To discuss emergency radiological findings with referring physicians at peer level • To confidently lead the Emergency Radiology aspects of multidisciplinary team meetings • To be able to discuss both routine and more complex emergency cases with colleagues, referring clinicians and patients, also explaining the level of uncertainty of particular cases • To appreciate and respect the roles and work of other non-medical personnel (including radiographers, nurses, support staff, secretaries etc.) in the emergency radiology unit and communicate with them in a professional manner • To actively and positively interact with the other specialists of the multidisciplinary team in the emergency room, being an integrated member of the team in planning diagnostic studies, therapies and in outcome review • To prioritise emergency radiology work-flow as based on clinical urgency • To identify complex cases in emergency radiology, in which it is appropriate to obtain a second opinion for interpreting and reporting • To retrieve current information on state-of-the art procedures in emergency radiology such as guidelines from national and international societies • To continuously keep abreast of the key recent publications in the field of emergency radiology • To have audit and research skills in emergency radiology • To present findings and lecture at meetings relevant to emergency radiology • To teach act as teacher in emergency radiology, at least in a local ER-team • To participate in discussions with other staff regarding operational challenges and potential system solutions regarding the workflow and other aspects of the emergency radiology service therapy with respect to best possible outcome.
+- To perform actively at multidisciplinary therapy, morbidity and mortality conferences - To select the optimal imaging method in emergency radiology according to the clinical problem and justify the use of diagnostic imaging examinations and/or interventional procedures - To choose the best-suited method to address specific clinical questions in emergency radiology according to current guidelines - To communicate with the patient and to obtain informed consent prior to emergency radiology examinations, if possible - To describe and explain the nature of potentially complex emergency radiology tests / procedures to patients (if possible) and, where necessary, clinical colleagues - · To demonstrate effective and empathic communication skills in dealing with critically ill patients - To choose optimal protocols for radiographic, CT, MRI, US and CEUS examinations in emergency radiology - To create and apply protocols and standard operating procedures to reduce exposure doses for emergency radiology examinations - To supervise and teach technical staff to ensure that appropriate images are obtained for all emergency radiology methods - To judge the quality of examinations in emergency radiology and to devise strategies to maintain high quality standards - To link clinical presentations and emergency radiology findings with likely diagnosis or, at least, reasoned differential diagnoses - To construct a concise, informative emergency radiology report with, where appropriate, recommendations for further imaging tests - To confidently interpret and report CT, MRI and radiographic examinations in emergency radiology - To discuss emergency radiological findings with referring physicians at peer level - To confidently lead the Emergency Radiology aspects of multidisciplinary team meetings - To be able to discuss both routine and more complex emergency cases with colleagues, referring clinicians and patients, also explaining the level of uncertainty of particular cases - To appreciate and respect the roles and work of other non-medical personnel (including radiographers, nurses, support staff, secretaries etc.) in the emergency radiology unit and communicate with them in a professional manner - To actively and positively interact with the other specialists of the multidisciplinary team in the emergency - room, being an integrated member of the team in planning diagnostic studies, therapies and in outcome review - To prioritise emergency radiology workflow as based on clinical urgency - To identify complex cases in emergency radiology, in which it is appropriate to obtain a second opinion for interpreting and reporting - To retrieve current information on state-of-the art procedures in emergency radiology such as guidelines from national and international societies - To continuously keep abreast of the key recent publications in the field of emergency radiology - To have audit and research skills in emergency radiology - To present findings and lecture at meetings relevant to emergency radiology - To act as teacher in emergency radiology, at least in a local ER-team